-How do you clearly send a message to the world, aside from printing it on your forehead or on the front page of your blog, that you are running a business as a blogger and that, as fun as it may be, you are not just in it for the fun, (unless you are of course, in which case this blog post might become handy a few months or years down the road when the idea of turning all your hard work and labor into a thriving business makes more sense … but no rush!)
+How do you clearly send a message to the world, short of printing it on your forehead, that you are running a business as a blogger and that, as fun as it may be, you are not just in it for the fun, (unless you are of course, in which case this blog post might be handy a few months or years down the road when the idea of turning all your hard labor into a thriving business makes more sense then but no rush!)

 Anyway, we all need incentives to be moved to action.
 Right?
 You do.
 I do.
 We all do.

 The incentive does not necessarily have to be monetary, as in financial, money-like, exchange of currency.

 Let me repeat that one, in case it gets scanned over or something: The incentive does not have to be monetary.

 Examples of Great Incentives to Move You to Action